GenericMappingTools/gmt/doc/rst/source/batch.rst

 processing sequence.
 Instead, the user can focus on composing the main processing script and let the parallel execution of jobs be automatic.
 We can set up required data sets and do one-time calculations via an optional *preflight* script.
-After completion we can optionally assemble the data output and make summary plots in the *postflight* script.
+After completion we can optionally assemble the data output and make summary plots or similar in the *postflight* script.

 Required Arguments